ThulaniBT/pdsnd_github/README.md

 Explore-Bikeshare-Data

 ### Description
 In this project, I made use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
 The bikshare_2.py file is set up as a script that takes in raw input to create an interactive experience in the terminal that answers questions about the dataset.
+Descriptive statistics is produced.

 ### Files used
 bikeshare_2.py